R-K-H/kollan.house/src/content/family.md

 Anyways I wanted to explore joy this wonderful morning.
 What brings you joy, what are you thankful for, what memories do you have which just warm your heart?
 In a rough world and an unknown universe it's important to have those things we can count on to bring us back into a good state of being.
 It won't always work, but if you look back it's often the smallest little things that people do or say that can have such a profound memory.
 And at the end of the day, if that doesn't say, stop and smell the roses, I'm not sure what else will.

 So with your day today, take a moment to hold space for gratitude, find peace in the smallest of details and share your stories with the world.

-Good morning!
-I'm very thankful to share these stories with you, very thankful for having the opportunity to get to know you and hear your stories, it brings me so much joy.